Matt Smith

 Every insider-lane market

-He bet NO on the obvious favorites (Trump, Pope Leo XIV, Bianca Censori as the #1 search) because he knew the real #1 was an artist named d4vd — and bet YES on d4vd at 3¢.
-That single market turned ~$10.6k into ~$205k.
+He bet NO on the obvious favorites (Trump, Pope Leo XIV, Bianca Censori as the #1 search) because the internal data showed the real #1 was the musician d4vd, whose searches had spiked on a criminal investigation that fall.
+He bet YES on d4vd at 3¢, and that single market turned ~$10.6k into ~$205k.
 Sort the cards below.

 SORT